 Sustaining the Gains

 The majority of Baldridge organizations that I’m familiar with have built “learning loops” into their systems.
-So it became part of not only their systems but their culture, and that became something that they continued because the world changes on us, so there’s no point where we can say okay we know the answer of how this company should run, and we’re done right, so the design is never finished.
+So it became part of not only their systems but their culture, and that became something that they continued because the world changes on us, so there’s no point where we can say, okay, we know the answer of how this company should run, and we’re done right, so the design is never finished.

-Organization designs are never finished because they are never perfect for the current situation, AND the situation continues to change.
+Organizational designs are never finished because they are never perfect for the current situation, AND the situation continues to change.
 Stakeholders’ needs, wants, and desires continually change, competitors develop new and improved ways to meet the needs of the stakeholders, and what is possible with technology continues to develop.